|Best for men||Physix Gear Sport Compression Socks||Check Price||

 These socks sometimes rise above the ankle bone, but many stay below this visible landmark.
 They have similar pressure levels as taller socks.
 Some of these designs feature targeted pressure through the arches or heels to relieve plantar fasciitis or support foot injuries.
 These socks also cover less surface area, making them a cooler option when temperatures rise.

-Best ankle-compression socks: PAPLUS Ankle Compression Socks
+Best ankle-length: PAPLUS Ankle Compression Socks

 The PAPLUS Ankle Compression Socks feature light, 15-20 mmHg compression in a side-specific design.
 Each is labeled R or L, which helps the compression fit and target the foot’s arch better.
 This compression provides progressive pressure throughout the foot and ankle.
 They’re made of a moisture-wicking fabric that improves breathability for more comfortable wear.